radixmo/thunderstrap/README.md

 5. Activate the ThunderStrap Child theme.

 ## Editing CSS
+The simplest way to style ThunderStrap after installing it, is by going to:  `Appearance >> Customise >> Additional CSS` in your WordPress backend and adding your CSS there.

-Add your own CSS styles to `/sass/theme/_child_theme.scss` AND/OR import your own Sass files into `/sass/theme/child-theme.scss`.
+If you are more technically inclined (which is what ThunderStrap was designed to support), you could add your own CSS styles to `/sass/theme/_child_theme.scss` AND/OR import your own Sass files into `/sass/theme/child-theme.scss`.

 To overwrite base variables (for Bootstrap or UnderStrap) just add your own values to: `/sass/theme/_child_theme_variables.scss`.